 Call Fort Lauderdale Slip and Fall Accident Attorney Boris Lavent

 Have you been injured in a slip and fall in Fort Lauderdale?
-Contact the personal injury attorneys at Lavent Law for help.
+Contact the personal injury attorneys at Lavent Law, P.A. for help.
 We know that an unexpected injury can be stressful and will aggressively pursue compensation on your behalf.

 Call us today to schedule your free consultation and learn more.
 We will review your case, explain the legal options available to you, and answer any questions you have.